motionsilse/CatBridge/README.md

 ArcDPS, Unofficial Extras, and `arcdps_catbridge.dll` must all live in the same directory.
 If you use an addon manager like Nexus, ArcDPS may be in a subfolder; make sure the bridge DLL is placed alongside the actual ArcDPS installation.

+# Important install check
+Use the ArcDPS About tab to find the real folder
+If you use Nexus or another addon manager, do not guess from the GW2 folder.
+Launch the game, open ArcDPS options with Alt + Shift + T, then open the last About / Info tab.
+Check that ArcDPS is up to date there, then look at the folder path shown at the top of the tab.
+That path is the folder ArcDPS is actually running from, and that is the correct install location.

+Put both arcdps_unofficial_extras.dll and arcdps_catbridge.dll in that same folder.
+This still works even if Unofficial Extras was not loaded yet, or if you accidentally installed it somewhere else first.
+Most failed installs happen because the DLLs were placed in the visible GW2 folder while ArcDPS was actually running from an addon-manager subfolder.

+After moving the files, fully restart Guild Wars 2 and open the ArcDPS About / Info tab again.
+A correct install shows both arcdps_unofficial_extras.dll and arcdps_catbridge.dll as loaded there.
+If either one is missing, it is still in the wrong folder.

 ## Notes

 CatBridge is not affiliated with, endorsed by, or approved by ArcDPS, arcdps_unofficial_extras, or AxiBridge.